Check for specific convocation deadlines posted on the FGSR's website:

 - complete and get signatures on all forms required by the FGSR for program completion; submit forms and thesis to the FGSR;

 - take the Department's copy of the thesis, printed single-sided on thesis bond, out to be bound at McCallum Printing, B-31 Cameron Library.
+See Sarah MacKinnon to get an indent to pay for the department's copy of the bound thesis.
 (Although students now submit their theses electronically to the FGSR, the Physics Department still expects to receive a hard-bound copy of each student's thesis, printed on thesis bond.)

 You've successfully defended your thesis and your exam committee has recommended that you "pass" or "pass subject to revisions".
 Now what?